FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 # Translational Model to Assess the Impact of Opioid Overdose and Naloxone Dosing on Respiratory Depression and Cardiac Arrest

-R code used to validate mechanistic PK-PD model of opioid overdose through simulation of overdose scenarios
+R code to utilize mechanistic PK-PD model of opioid overdose for simulation of overdose scenarios and cardiac arrest

 # Authors